CartoDB/documentation/app/content/carto-user-manual/tutorials/assessing-the-damages-of-la-palma-volcano.md

     ![Map sql console first query](/img/cloud-native-workspace/tutorials/tutorial7_map_sql_console_firstquery.png)

-19. This query should have generated a new layer with the volcano’s lava flow and the following columns `num_properties` and `value_damage` .
+19. This query should have generated a new layer with the volcano's lava flow and the following columns `num_properties` and `value_damage` .
 You can check the Data table from the “Source” to validate the result of your query.

     ![Map table results](/img/cloud-native-workspace/tutorials/tutorial7_map_table_results.png)

-20. Let’s rename this third layer (C) as “Lava flow”.
+20. Let's rename this third layer (C) as “Lava flow”.

    ![Map layers rename](/img/cloud-native-workspace/tutorials/tutorial7_map_third_layer_rename.png)

-21. Let’s change the ordering of the layers and place this third layer to the bottom of the list so the other layers render on top of the lava flow.
+21. Let's change the ordering of the layers and place this third layer to the bottom of the list so the other layers render on top of the lava flow.
 You should only drag & drop the "C"layer on the layer panel.

     ![Map layers order](/img/cloud-native-workspace/tutorials/tutorial7_map_layers_order.png)

-22. Let’s change the styling of the Lava flow layer.
+22. Let's change the styling of the Lava flow layer.
 Change the Fill and Stroke colors as suggested below:

     ![Map fill stroke](/img/cloud-native-workspace/tutorials/tutorial7_map_fill_stroke_third_layer.png)

-23. In case it’s not activated by default, let’s activate a tooltip for this third layer, in order to show the values of the number of damaged buildings and the estimated damaged value of residential properties when hovering on top of the lava flow polygon.
+23. In case it's not activated by default, let's activate a tooltip for this third layer, in order to show the values of the number of damaged buildings and the estimated damaged value of residential properties when hovering on top of the lava flow polygon.

     For that, go to the *Interactions* tab and activate the tooltip option.
 Press on *Clear All* and delete the tooltips except for the third source “SQL Query 1” and leave the fields `Num_properties` and `Value_damage` as shown below: